dontic/dontic.github.io/src/content/blog/centralize-and-visualize-docker-logs-in-grafana-with-loki/index.md

 ## 1. Setting up Loki

-> If you already have a Loki instance and are only interested in setting up the Docker Loki plugin, you can skip this section.
+If you already have a Loki instance and are only interested in setting up the Docker Loki plugin, you can skip this section.

-As I said in the introduction, I like to set up everything in separate servers, so here's how I set up Loki in a Ubuntu server in my home lab.
+As I said in the introduction, I like to set up everything in separate servers (I use Proxmox LXCs for this), so here's how I set up Loki in a Ubuntu + Docker server in my home lab.

-Note that this setup also works if you want to do it all in one machine, it's just that you might want to set up loki and grafana in the same compose file.
+Note that this setup also works just fine if you want to do it all in one machine.
+Just set up the Loki and Grafana services in the same docker compose file.

 ### 1.1 Create a directory for our configuration files